mehmetsen80/LiteMeshApp/README.md

 ## LET'S RUN IT ON POSTMAN

 Let's refresh the routes:
+That's the end point where the routes will be dynamically loaded.

 - GET: https://localhost:7777/routes/refresh/routes
 <div align="center">
 <a href="assets/postman/refresh_routes.png"> <img alt="Refresh Routes" src="assets/postman/refresh_routes.png"></a>
 </div>

+Every time you add a new microservice to the mongodb, you need to call the refresh end point.

-We need to first post the inventory-service and product-service document data to the MongoDB
+So, let's first post the inventory-service and product-service document data to the MongoDB.
+(You can add the json content to MongoDB manually as well.)

 #### Add Inventory Service Data
 - POST: https://localhost:7777/routes